Invariance Principle and dynamics: Some examples

 In order to apply proposition \ref{holonomy}, we have to find holonomies $\wt h^s, \wt h ^u$ compatible with $\F$.
 In other words, we have to lift the foliations $\W^s, \W^u $ to H\"older continuous stable and unstable foliations for $\F$ on $\EE .$ We cannot apply proposition \ref{stablemanif} because the system $(\EE,\F )$ is not partially hyperbolic: there is a continuous decomposition with $\wt E^s , \wt E^c = \{0\} \otimes T\PP ^1, \wt E^u $ with uniform contraction/expansion in $\wt \E^{s,u},$ but the expansion/contraction in the central direction is not uniform, and not, a priori, dominated by the other contraction/expansion coefficients.
 Such a property holds if one assumes a {\it{bunching}} condition on the action of $DF$ on the bundle $E^c$.
-But in any case, the exponent in the central direction is 0 and we can use Pesin theory to find $M$-a.e. stable and unstable foliations for $\F$ on $\EE .$ In terms of local holonomies, we find holonomies $\wt h^s, \wt h ^u$ compatible with $\F$, but the H\"older continuity property becomes, for $m$-a.e. $y \in Y,$ and all $z \in W^\rho _{y, loc},$
+But in any case, the exponent in the central direction is 0 and we can use Pesin theory to find $M$-a.e. stable and unstable foliations for $\F$ on $\EE .$ In terms of local holonomies, we find holonomies $\wt h^s, \wt h ^u$ compatible with $\F$, but the H\"older continuity property becomes, for $m$-a.e. $y \in Y,$ and all $z \in W^\rho _{y, loc},$ there is $C(y), \beta$ such that for $ \xi, \eta \in \PP ^1,$ we have Moreover, the function $C$ is positive $m$-a.e. and satisfies $ C(f^\pm y) \le e^\e C(y) .$ The continuity of the mappings $(x,y) \mapsto \wt h^s_{x,y}, \wt h ^u_{x,y} $ are also localized: there are compact sets $K_\ell \subset Y$ such that $\lim\limits _{\ell \to \infty } m(K_\ell) =1,$ $C$ is positive on $K_\ell $ and $(x,y) \mapsto \wt h^s_{x,y}, \wt h ^u_{x,y} $ are continuous on $K_\ell.$ The arguments of the proofs of propositions \ref{deformation} and \ref{holonomy} still work and we obtain that there are versions of the conditional measures $M_y$ on $\PP ^1$ that are holonomy equivariant $m$-a.e. on stable manifolds and versions of the conditional measures $M_y$ on $\PP ^1$ that are holonomy equivariant $m$-a.e. on unstable manifolds.
+Using the $(s,u)$-product structure of the measure $m$, we see that there is a version of $y \mapsto M_y$ that is continuous and holonomy equivariant on $[K_\ell , K_\ell ]$ and therefore constant on $\cup _\ell [K_\ell, K_\ell]$.
+Let $\nu $ be the measure on $\PP ^1$ such that for $y \in \cup _\ell [K_\ell, K_\ell]$, $M_y = \nu.$ We have, for $y \in \cup _\ell [K_\ell, K_\ell],$ \cite{V08} concludes by exploiting equation(\ref{invariance4}) at periodic points in $[K_\ell, K_\ell]$ and using e.g. \cite{AKL18}. \end{proof} There are many refinements and variants (see e.g. \cite{BGMV}, \cite{V08}, \cite{AV10}, \cite{ASV}, \cite{AVW2} , \cite{CMY} and \cite{ADZ23}).
+Often, in a space of highly regular linear cocycles, one finds that the set of cocycles in $\SL (2,\R)$, say, with positive exponent is generic in some open set, a sharp contrast with the genericity of 0 exponent in low regularity (see \cite{bochi}, \cite{bochiviana}).